dustinpfister/blog_posts/_posts/js-array-filter.md

 ## 1 - js array filter basics

+So in this section I will be going over just the very basics of the js array filter method.

 ### 1.1 - basic array filter example

+here we have just a very basic example of the js array filter method.

 ```js
 var a = [1, 'a', 2, 'b', 3, 'c'],